 To be legal, a wedding must be celebrated at the town hall by the mayor (or his assistant).
 There is no way around it.

 This usually short ceremony often takes place the morning of the wedding, before the bride and groom head for a “big” celebration.
 However, due to logistics, it can also be celebrated in the days or weeks preceding the wedding celebration.

-The bride and groom exchange vows, sign the registry and receive from the mayor a booklet that will follow them for the rest of their married life: the livret de Famille.
+The bride and groom exchange their French wedding vows, sign the registry and receive from the mayor a booklet that will follow them for the rest of their married life: the livret de Famille.

 It is a public celebration, and the door must remain open during the ceremony to allow anyone to object to the wedding.